Virtual reality (VR) programmer

 What does a VR programmer do?

 VR programmers write the code for cutting-edge game development.
-VR, in which a player puts on a headset or goggles and had the sensation of actually stepping into another world, offers a deeper sense of immersion than video games.
+VR, in which a player puts on a headset or goggles and has the sensation of actually stepping into another world, offers a deeper sense of immersion than video games.

 But for all its immersive potential, VR programmers have significant challenges to overcome to make the most of the technological possibilities.

 VR games can cause motion sickness for a variety of reasons.
-Lag between the player’s movements and the game’s response is one of the most common causes of motion sickness, maintaining a high, stable frame rate is critical in VR games.
+Lag between the player’s movements and the game’s response is one of the most common causes of motion sickness, so maintaining a high, stable frame rate is critical in VR games.
 VR programmers are also responsible for researching and implementing a range of other motion sickness-reducing mechanisms.